learnrelay/learnrelay/content/mutations/relay-store.md

 }
 ```

 We just created the mutation called **createPokemon**.
 In this mutation, there is a special **fragments** method that we have not talked about before.
 It is used to specify data needed to run this mutation.
 In our case, we required an id field on the Viewer fragment.

-We then specified the data that might have changed due to the mutation in the getFatQuery method.
-Since the mutation is for creating a new Pokemon, we used **RANGE_ADD** config type, this will be explained in the next chapter.
-Last but not least, we told Relay, in getVariables, to use the name and the url properties as an input argument.
+We then specified the data that might have changed due to the mutation in the `getFatQuery` method.
+Since this mutation is for creating a new Pokemon, we used **RANGE_ADD** config type, which will be explained in detail in the next chapter.
+Last but not least, we told Relay in `getVariables` to use the name and the url properties as input arguments.

-Now, we will use Relay.Store to dispatch our createPokemon mutation to the remote server.
+Now, we will use `Relay.Store` to dispatch our createPokemon mutation to the remote server.
 Let's open `src/views/PokemonPage`:

 ```javascript
 // src/views/PokemonPage.js